batzen/Batzendev.RemoteDesktopLockPrevent/README.md

 My use case for this service is a third party QA (Quality assurance) UI (User interface) automation application which, sadly, works with SendKeys/SendWait and is used as part of CI (continuous integration) builds.

 As SendKeys/SendWait does NOT work when the machine is locked, but people are allowed to connect via RDP, i have to ensure that the virtual machine stays unlocked.

+# Workflow
+- Detect remote session disconnect (before it is completly disconnected)
+- call tscon.exe with the current session id and attach it to the console session (tscon.exe $sessionId /dest:console)

 # Installation instructions
 - Clone the repository